Hide

 I don’t think I’ll be purchasing this again.

-Holiday Tea from Second Cup
+drank Holiday Tea by Second Cup

 Much better than expected.
 Cherry, amaretto-ish flavour in an average black tea base.
 Best strong, with a splash of cream and a pinch of sugar.